robjinman/pro_office_calc/README.md

   * Python 2
   * Active Perl

-... making sure python and perl are on PATH.
+... making sure they're both on PATH.

+If not building Qt 5.10.1 from source (see below), install it via installer from official website.

 #### Build Qt5 (Optional)